 A six-figure contribution from Rich Miner, the co-founder of Android, is energizing the campaign to create an illuminated 20-foot-high sculpture depicting Spock’s famous “Live Long and Prosper” hand gesture.
 The sculpture would be placed at Boston’s Museum of Science, near the West End neighborhood where Nimoy grew up.

 Nimoy’s daughter, Julie Nimoy, and her husband David Knight are working with the museum to hit a $500,000 fundraising goal for the project.
-Thanks to Miner’s contribution, Knight said that the stainless-steel monument, designed by artist Tom Stocker and sculptor David Phillips, could begin taking shape as early as this year.
+Thanks to Miner’s contribution, Knight said that the stainless-steel monument, designed and created by sculptor David Phillips, could begin taking shape as early as this year.

 “We were really starting to wonder, is this going to turn into a reality?”
 Knight said.
 “To our incredible delight, somebody from the high-tech world really embraced it.”